frederiksemmel/linicrypt/README.md

 The most important method on a `Constraint` is `map`.
 This enables:
 - Forcing variables to collapse
-- Checking CR for repeated nonces szenarios by solving the set of constraints in which the outputs are collapsed
+- Checking CR for repeated nonces scenarios by solving the set of constraints in which the outputs are collapsed
 - Easy construction of Merkle-Damgard construction by collapsing the input and output variables of the chained compression functions

 The implementation of CR and 2PR reproduces the categorization from PGV and BRS.